-Finally, the derived horizontal structure index is used to adapt the underlying height-tobiomass allometry to local variation of stand conditions (primarily to the stand density) for improving biomass estimation performance.
-This has been attempted by expressing the allometric level as a function of the derived horizontal structure index and using the GEDI footprint measurements, i.e. the RH100 heights, and the associated AGB values to reconstruct this dependency.
-The obtained monotonous decreasing dependence of the allometric level on the horizontal structural index points to the presence of a real correlation.
-This reflects on the achieved performance improvement, when compared to the use of a single (underlying) allometry.
-The largest remaining uncertainty contribution (in terms of bias and / or variance) is the propagation of the height estimation uncertainty.
+The horizontal structure index is here used to adapt the underlying height-to-biomass allometry to the spatial (stand density) heterogeneity for improving biomass estimation performance.
+This has been attempted by expressing the allometric level as a function of the derived horizontal structure index and using the GEDI footprint measurements, i.e., the RH100 heights, and the associated AGB values to reconstruct this dependency.
+The obtained monotonous decreasing dependence of the allometric level on the horizontal structural index points to the presence of a real(istic) correlation.
+This reflects on the achieved biomass estimation performance improvement, when compared to the use of a single allometry.
+This improvement has been obtained even if the horizontal structure index cannot distinguish vertical variations of density along height.
+The largest remaining uncertainty contribution in terms of bias and/or variance has been seen to be attributable to the propagation of the height estimation uncertainty.